athulya175/React/theory.md

 # if we need to assign a value to a variable that is already defined,so that has a value that is currently truthy then we can use nullish assignemnt operator(&&=)

+✅ How closures work in JavaScript

+When a function is created, JavaScript doesn’t just store its code.
+It also stores a link to the lexical environment (the variables that were in scope at the time of creation).

+When the outer function finishes, its execution context is popped off the call stack.
+Normally, that would destroy its variables.

+But if an inner function was returned (or still referenced somewhere), JavaScript notices:

+“Wait, this function still needs those variables.”

+So instead of deleting them, the JS engine keeps them alive in memory, inside a hidden “closure object.”

+Every time you call the inner function, it accesses those preserved variables through that hidden reference.